All the important terms for you,

 Physical Damage Insurance includes Comprehensive and Collision coverages.

 An accident that happened at a specific point in time.
-To be covered, the date of the occurrence must be within the effective period of the insured's policy.
+To be covered, the date of the Occurrence must be within the effective period of the insured's policy.

-Some states require that vehicle owners carry a certan amount of coverage for themselves and passengers that will pay for medical expenses and loss of wages, etc., regardless of who is at fault in an accident.
+Some states require that vehicle owners carry a certain amount of coverage for themselves and passengers that will pay for medical expenses and loss of wages, etc., regardless of who is at fault in an accident.

 A failure to use reasonable care that could result in injury to persons or damage to property of others.